ellierutherford/HotelBookingSystem/Diary_Clodagh.md

 Installed Zap to test and trying through Kali toolset I have on virtualbox.
-At moments seeing how to resolve whitelabel /error page when you click on save on roomassets Question - If I have port 8080 open through SQL on my local machine - doesnt that mean my local machine 10.0.2.2 on a local network arp is exposed through my tethered mobile internet public IP will try to run some of these before submit
+At moments seeing how to resolve whitelabel /error page when you click on save on roomassets Question - If I have port 8080 open through SQL on my local machine - doesnt that mean my local machine 10.0.2.2 on a local network arp is exposed through my tethered mobile internet public IP
+Have tried to run some tests with Kali VM from my local machine to see what I can enumerate Password analysis qould be a nice test to to break in / sql injection DOS through session flooding etc etc will try to run some of these before submit

 Storing it here